mitao-cat/feature-level_bias/README.md

 # feature_level_bias

-> This is the implementation of our paper submitted to TORS (under review):
+> This is the implementation of our paper:
 >
 > Understanding and Counteracting Feature-Level Bias in Click-Through Rate Prediction
 >